dgis/emu48android/ReadMe.txt

 TODO

+- Manage the HP 48 port 2 with the same kind of interface for the memory card.
 - The render pixels are very nice.
 A solution to obtain uniform pixel size could be a preset (a multiplier, auto) so the user could decide and upscale/downscale (Michael P).
 - Bug: In Xiaomi mi A3 under Android10, the haptic feedback does not work (add an intensity setting).
 - Somehow LEFT (Shift on the keyboard) + 7 activates the DIVIDE-key (z-Key)..., but with the NUM-Key it can make it work without problems...